 RP Now is an on-demand, third-party, virtual proctor which allows students to sit for an examination anytime, anywhere through use of video technology.
-Students choosing RP Now must have an operational webcam with audio, a high-speed internet connection, and appropriate system rights required to download and install software.
-During examination administration, RP Now will access the student's webcam microphone, and desktop in order to record the examination for academic integrity review.
+Students choosing RP Now must have an operational webcam/video with audio, a high-speed internet connection, and appropriate system rights required to download and install software.
+During examination administration, RP Now will access the student's webcam and microphone to record the examination for academic integrity review.